 I take attendance each morning and if a girl is away for more than four days, a teacher from the school goes to visit the family to see what is wrong.
 If the child is being kept at home to do chores, the teacher sits and talks to the parents about the importance of sending the child to school.
 Often, the children are sick with malaria and so the teacher takes them to the hospital.

-Our Country Representatives have shared stories of sponsored children like this before, but it feels so much more powerful to be seeing it in person.
+Our Country Representatives have shared stories of children who are part of our Sponsor a Child program like this before, but it feels so much more powerful to be seeing it in person.
 It’s only been one week, but it still feels like it has already been such an incredible experience.

 I am still getting used to the heat, and I have tried quite a few local dishes – most of them delicious (although I am still getting used to swallowing the dough-like Fufu and Banku whole!)
 Living with a host family has been an amazing way to be completely immersed in the culture, and I’ve even picked up a few Dagbani words – mostly greetings.
 They have different greetings for morning (dasiba), afternoon (anterre) and evening (aninwula).
 Not sure about spelling, but that is how they sound at least!

 Tomorrow, we’ll have a post directly from Laura who has made her way safely to Tamale, Northern Ghana to connect up with Chrys and Augustine.